-Movement leader Nasser Zefzafi called for a protest July 20 before his arrest last month following a dramatic manhunt.
+Moroccan activist leader Nasser Zefzafi called for a protest in El Hoceima on July 20 — the anniversary of an uprising against Spanish colonizers — before his arrest last month in a dramatic manhunt.

 Authorities banned Thursday's demonstration for administrative reasons, but crowds gathered anyway.

 Police ringed the city center and fired tear gas to disperse crowds, then held running battles with protesters who scattered into side streets, according to Moroccan media reports.
 Internet access in the city was restricted for hours.

 The government said in a statement that masked protesters hurled projectiles at police.
 It said 11 protesters were hospitalized and 72 police officers injured.

 Protesters are demanding government investment in the impoverished northern Rif region, and justice for a fish vendor crushed by a garbage compactor last year while trying to save fish that officials had confiscated.